stenciljs/site/docs/config/01-overview.md

     app.css
 ```

 The global style config takes a file path as a string.
 The output from this build will go to the `buildDir`.
 In this example it would be saved to `www/build/app.css`.
+Additionally, these global styles are automatically applied to all components with shadow roots via constructable stylesheets, allowing you to style shadow DOM components directly.

 ```tsx
 globalStyle: 'src/global/app.css'